slarmoo/.github/profile/html/media/media.md

 ### Audio

-To include an audio file in your content you use the `audio` element and specify the `src` attribute with the URL to the source image.
+To include an audio file in your content you use the `audio` element and specify the `src` attribute with the URL to the source audio file.
 You can include the `controls` attribute if you want the user to be able to control the audio playback.
 If you do not display the controls then there is no visual representation of the audio in the rendered page.
 The `autoplay` attribute starts the audio playing as soon as the audio file is loaded, and the `loop` attribute keeps it playing over and over.

 ⚠ Note that automatically playing audio is strongly discouraged unless you provide a way for the user to opt-in to that behavior.